-The "financial intermediary" gap refers to the dearth of financial services providers that have developed specialized capabilities to serve SGBs that aren't a fit for traditional growth equity (VC, PE) and yet remain too risky for banks to lend to using traditional loan products.
+The "financial intermediary" gap refers to the dearth of financial services providers that have developed specialized capabilities to serve SGBs that aren't a fit for traditional growth equity (VC, PE) and yet remain too risky To close the "financial intermediary" gap, we think it will be important to expand the number of financial intermediaries deploying mezzanine instruments (both flexible debt and quasiequity) and to help existing mezzanine-focused financial service providers drive improved performance.

+for banks to lend to using traditional loan products.
 This gap is particularly acute for Dynamic Enterprises, but is relevant to Niche Ventures and certain types of High-growth Ventures as well.
 To close the "financial intermediary" gap, we think it will be important to expand the number of financial intermediaries deploying mezzanine instruments (both flexible debt and quasi-equity) and to help existing mezzanine-focused financial service providers drive improved performance.
 We see promising opportunities to help improve the performance of existing fund managers through benchmarking performance across multiple mezzanine providers, exploring opportunities for "shared services" for mezzanine providers to increase efficiency, and offering training to increase fund managers' familiarity with mezzanine instruments and use cases.
 Capria's work to invest in and build the capacity of a range of emerging market fund managers-and develop tools to benchmark performance-is another promising development to note.